ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-host-profiles.md

 vCenter has a feature called Host Profiles.
 This feature creates a profile that captures a pre-configured and validated reference host configuration and helps a system administrator manage the host configurations in a cluster.
 Host Profiles provide an automated and centrally managed mechanism for host configuration and configuration compliance.
 Host Profiles enable the configuration to be treated as a managed object, which contains a catalog of parameters to configure; networking, storage, security, and other host-level parameters.
 These Host Profiles can be applied to individual hosts, a cluster, or all the hosts and clusters associated to a host profile.

-As more VCS vSphere ESXi hosts are deployed by the IC4VS automation that deployed the original cluster, there will be less configuration drift than with manual methods of adding hosts.
+As more VMware vCenter Server on {{site.data.keyword.cloud}} vSphere ESXi hosts are deployed by the IC4VS automation that deployed the original cluster, there will be less configuration drift than with manual methods of adding hosts.
 However, system administrator actions, outside of the automation can make the hosts configuration different.
 For example, more NFS storage has been added or extra VLANs have been added.
-Therefore, the use of Host Profiles to validate the configuration of a new host by checking compliance of this host against an existing host is a valid use case of this tool within IBM Cloud.
+Therefore, the use of Host Profiles to validate the configuration of a new host by checking compliance of this host against an existing host is a valid use case of this tool within {{site.data.keyword.cloud_notm}}.

 To add more hosts to your vCenter Server cluster, see [Expanding and contracting capacity for vCenter Server instances](../../vcenter/vc_addingremovingservers.html).